AnEntrypoint/hypefetch/README.md

-# hypehook
+# hypehttps
-webhooks for hypeflow
+http calls for hypeflow